-- An extensive range of Little Wandle Letters and Sounds Revised fully decodable reading books - Colour banded reading books from a range of publishers. - A wide range of fiction and non-fiction in all class book collections. - A range of picture books which are used in "Talk Through Stories". - Class sets of quality texts used in whole class reading lessons. - Copies of First News newspaper for children in all KS2 classes.
+- An extensive range of Little Wandle Letters and Sounds Revised fully decodable reading books - Colour banded reading books from the Big Cat Collins reading scheme. - A wide range of fiction and non-fiction in all class book collections. - A range of texts which are used in English lessons, currently based on the Essential Writing scheme by HfL. - Class sets of quality texts used in whole class reading lessons.

+Copies of First News newspaper for children in all KS2 classes.